Art and Design Intent

 Art and Design Impact

-After the implementation of the Kapow Primary Art and Design scheme, pupils should leave primary school equipped with a range of techniques and the confidence and creativity to form a strong foundation for their Art and Design learning at Key Stage 3 and beyond.
+After the implementation of the CUSP Art and Design scheme, pupils should leave primary school equipped with a range of techniques and the confidence and creativity to form a strong foundation for their Art and Design learning at Key Stage 3 and beyond.
 The impact of the scheme of work is that children will:-

 - Produce creative work, exploring and recording their ideas and experiences.

 - Be proficient in drawing, painting, sculpture and other art, craft and design techniques.

 - Have a wide range of Art and Design techniques in using colour, pattern, texture, line shape, form and space, experimenting with and refining their use of different materials.